-Two mechanisms are available by which one process may affect the execution of another process: the event channel, used to synchronize otherwise asynchronous processes; and the process interrupt, used by one process to force the calling of a specified subprocess (called the interrupt subprocess) within another process (called the interrupt process).
+Two mechanisms are available by which one process may affect the execution of another process: the event channel, used to synchronize otherwise asynchronous processes; and the process interrupt, used by one process to force the calling of a specified subprocess (called the interrupt subprocess) within another process (called the interrupted process).
 Thus one process can force a second process to enter a specified subprocess.
-Furthermore, the interrupt process will not enter the interrupt subprocess until the interrupt subprocess is an "ancestor" of the current subprocess.
+Furthermore, the interrupted process will not enter the interrupt subprocess until the interrupt subprocess is an "ancestor" of the current subprocess.
 In this way, the interrupt is given a "priority" based upon the position of the interrupt subprocess in the subprocess tree of the interrupt process.
 With the process interrupt, an 18-bit interrupt datum is passed as the parameter of the call of the interrupt subprocess.
-Once a subprocess becomes an interrupt subprocess, and until that subprocess has been called as an interrupt subprocess, interrupts to that $\int{A}^{SU}$ process are disabled (i.e., additional interrupts specifying that subprocess have no effect).
+Once a subprocess becomes an interrupt subprocess, and until that subprocess has been called as an interrupt subprocess, interrupts to that subprocess are disabled (i.e., additional interrupts specifying that subprocess have no effect).
 It is also possible to disarm interrupts which are the same as the current subprocess (recall that the current subprocess is an "ancestor" of itself and thus could interrupt itself).
-When an interrupt subprocess is called, interrupts are automatically disarmed for the current (= interrupt) process.
+When an interrupt subprocess is called, interrupts are automatically disarmed for the current (= interrupt) subprocess.

-If the interrupt process is "hung" when a process interrupt is initiated, the "ancestors" of the current subprocess (of the interrupt process) are scanned to see if the interrupt subprocess is among them.
-If the interrupt subprocess has "priority" over the current subprocess, the "wake-up waiting", "running", and "interrupt" flags are set in the interrupt process and, if necessary, the process is scheduled to run.
+If the interrupted process is "hung" when a process interrupt is initiated, the "ancestors" of the current subprocess (in the interrupted process) are scanned to see if the interrupt subprocess is among them.
+If the interrupt subprocess has "priority" over the current subprocess, the "wake-up waiting", "running", and "interrupt" flags are set in the interrupted process and the process is scheduled to run.